HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 Focusing on the three standout Static Site Generators in the Pre-rendered category—Astro, Hugo, and Next.js—gives us another lens to analyze page weight.
 Note: this analysis only includes sites in the Pre-rendered category to keep the comparison fair.

 Astro takes numerous steps to ship only the minimal data required, from Astro Islands and zero JavaScript by default to an asset optimization pipeline.
-It’s great to see its dedication to performance reflected in the data.
+It's great to see its dedication to performance reflected in the data.

 Hugo sees a step up from Astro in page weight.
 Hugo has many of the same types of asset optimization pipeline as Astro, though the Astro pipeline is more deeply integrated into the framework, which could explain the difference.